dwyl/learn-elixir/codecov_example/README.md

 ```

 As you can see our tests are passing and all is looking good.
 However, as you
-have probably seen, we do not have a test for our add three function.
-Now, in
+have probably seen, we do not have a test for our `add_three/1` function.
+Now,
-our example it's fairly easy to do an eyeball test and see that we are missing
+in our example it's fairly easy to do an eyeball test and see that we are
-a test, but imaging you are in a project with 100 functions all spread out over
+missing a test, but imaging you are in a project with 100 functions all spread
-different modules.
+out over different modules.
 The eyeball test isn't so reliable anymore.

 That's where code coverage tools can come into handy.
 So let's add one to our
 app.